oscar-lima/pybullet_ros/README.md

 Apart from that, just clone the repo inside your [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace), compile (catkin build) and source your devel workspace.

-## Test the simulator with position control interface
+## Test the simulator with position and velocity control interface

 ### Bringup a simple one joint example robot